commercetools/commercetools-payone-integration/README.md

 To test with Paypal, you need Sandbox Buyer credentials.

-For the time being, the following sandbox buyers are used
-- for Paypal Authorization
- * email: nikolaus.kuehn+buyer-1@commercetools.de
- * password: CT-test$
-- for Paypal ChargeImmediately
- * email: zukfiprz@boximail.com
- * password: CT-test$

 ## Contribute Improvements

 If you want to add a useful functionality or found a bug please open an issue here to announce and discuss what you